 Both roles have in common that they ignore course filters.
 They can see all course elements in spite of group or course restrictions.

 Owners' rights in a course are all equal (there is no main-owner with co-owners).
 They include tutors' rights and far surpass them.
 They can manage course groups, edit course elements, add or remove other owners.
-The prerequisite for that role are authors' rights.
-They enter the course via the Tab Teach & Learn.
+The prerequisite for that role are authors' rights

-The settings for course access determine who will be able to see the course in the system (and find it in the catalogue or via the search option).
+he settings for Course Visibility determine who will be able to see the course in the system (and find it in the catalogue or via the search option).

-The necessary setting for a live course is 'visible to registered users'.
+The necessary setting for a live course is Public - visible to registered users.

-A course that is created with the template will initially have the access set to 'all registered users'.
+A course that is created with the template will initially have the visibility set to Public - visible to registered users.
+A course that is copied will initially have the visibility set to Private - visible to owners

 KOMPETENZZENTRUM LERNSYSTEME